Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

   - Layout engine(LayoutNG) bug fixes and performance enhancement.
   - TLS 1.0 and TLS 1.1 have been deprecated.
 - Web Runtime
-  - Open Source Electron 10.1.4 version has been applied.
+  - Open source Electron 10.1.4 version has been applied.
   - Device Home feature has been added.
 (Experimental)
     - Remote device UI template has been provided.
     - Pin-code verification between devices has been provided.